inwooshin/inwooshin/README.md

-   # 🐹 Hi there
+   # 🐹 Hi there, I'm Inwoo Shin.

-   Hello, my name is Inwoo Shin.
    I am a student✍️ at Myongji University, and I am very interested in Embedded📟 and Firmware🐧.
    Recently, I am studying algorithms and data structures and continuing to solve problems📝.